adi2003prasad/algortihms/README.md

-# algortihms
+# Algorithms

-For all the algorithm projects i have done
+A place for all my algorithm solutions of the leetcode problems I am currently conquering.
+Here I also have some projects like
+- chess board horse solution
+- binary tree traversals

+and many others...